-The simple closed curves $c_i\subset F=f^{-1}(\b)$ are the (well-defined up to isotopy) vanishing 1-cycles of nodal degenerations of $f^{-1}(t)$ as $t$ approaches $\D$ along $A_i$.
-The counter-clockwise about $\b$ ordering of arcs gives ordering of curves $c_1,\dots,c_n$ (see Fig. \ref{fig:sing-scheme}).
-Note that twists $t_{c_i}$ appear in the reverse order in factorization due to the functional notation for the product: $t_at_b=t_a\circ t_b$.
+The counter-clockwise ordering of arcs about $\b$ gives an ordering of the curves $c_1,\dots,c_n$ (see Fig.~\ref{fig:sing-scheme}).
+Note that the twists $t_{c_i}$ appear in the reverse order in the factorization due to the functional notation for the product being used ($t_at_b=t_a\circ t_b$).